hello-damiro/webpack/README.md

     }
     ```

     a.
+Add `source` key:value pair, since webpack will replace the `main` with its file

+    ```json
+    "source": "./src/template.html",
+    ```

+    where:

+    ```json
+    "main": "webpack.config.js",
+    ```

+    b.
 The following are suggested cripts inside `scripts` array contains keywords to be used for workflow automation in development.

     ```json
     "scripts": {